HumanSignal/label-studio/docs/source/guide/storage.md

 | use_blob_urls | If true, generate task data with URLs pointed to your bucket objects.
 Use for resources like JPG, MP3, or similar file types.
 If false, bucket objects are interpreted as tasks in Label Studio JSON format with one object per task. | false |

-## Google Cloud Storage

-To connect your [GCS](https://cloud.google.com/storage) bucket with Label Studio, make sure you have programmatic access enabled.
-See [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries) in the Google Cloud Storage documentation for how to set up access to your GCS bucket.

-### Set up connection in the Label Studio UI
-In the Label Studio UI, do the following to set up the connection:

-1. Open Label Studio in your web browser.
-2. Open **Settings > Cloud storage sync**.
-3. For **Source Storage**, click the gear icon.
-4. In the dialog box that appears, select **Google Cloud Storage** as the storage type.
-5. Specify the path to the GCS bucket.
-6. (Optional) Adjust the remaining parameters.
-See [Optional parameters](#Optional-parameters-1) on this page for more details.
-7. Click **Apply & Sync Tasks**.
-8. Repeat these steps for **Target Storage** to sync completed data annotations to a bucket.

 ### Create connection on startup

-The following commands launch Label Studio, configure the connection to your GCS bucket, scan for existing tasks, and load them into the app for labeling.
+For Label Studio versions earlier than 1.0.0, you can use command line arguments to start Label Studio, configure the connection to your GCS bucket, scan for existing tasks, and load them into the app for labeling.

+> Starting in Label Studio 1.0.0 you can only configure cloud storage from the Label Studio UI because the settings are per-project.

 #### Read a bucket with JSON-formatted tasks